gabrieldansereau/ms_downscaling_metawebs/README.md

 # Discussion

-Our approach presents a way to downscale a metaweb, produce localized predictions using probabilistic networks as inputs and outputs, and incorporatie uncertainty, as called for by @Strydom2022PreMet.
+Our approach presents a way to downscale a metaweb, produce localized predictions using probabilistic networks as inputs and outputs, and incorporate uncertainty, as called for by @Strydom2022PreMet.
 It gives us an idea of what local metawebs or networks could look like in space, given the species distributions and their variability, as well as the uncertainty around the